ghumphr/ghumphr/README.md

 # Communication and Collaboration Style

 I prefer communication by email.
 If I've told you a specific time and means to contact me, please contact me within those parameters.
-On the other hand, if I've told you that you can contact me any time day or not, feel free to contact me any time day or night - but if I'm sleeping, please have a reason.
+On the other hand, if I've told you that you can contact me anytime day or not, feel free to contact me anytime day or night - but if I'm sleeping, please have a reason.

 # What I Value